NovaSquirrel/ft2pently/README.md

 Limitations
 -----------------------
 As with the other music engines that offer conversions from Famitracker, composers have to limit the Famitracker effects they use.
-Most effects are unsupported, as is the volume column and "pitch" and "hi-pitch" envelopes.
+Most effects are unsupported, as are the "pitch" and "hi-pitch" envelopes.

 Supported effects:
 * 0xy - Arpeggio